conductor-oss/conductor/docs/docs/faq.md

 ### How do I configure a notification when my workflow completes or fails?

 Refer this [documentation](../configuration/workflowdef/#workflow-notifications) to extend conductor to send out events/notifications upon workflow completion/failure.

+### I want my worker to stop polling and executing tasks when the process is being terminated.
+(Java client)

+In a `PreDestroy` block within your application, call the `shutdown()` method on the `WorkflowTaskCoordinator` instance that you have created to facilitate a graceful shutdown of your worker in case the process is being terminated.